MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-costs.md

 As you plan and design for migration, focusing on costs ensures the long-term success of your Azure migration.
 During a migration project, it's critical that all teams (such as finance, management, and application development teams) understand associated costs.

-- Before migration, estimating the amount you spend for your migration, with a baseline for monthly, quarterly, and yearly budget targets, is critical to success.
+- Before migration, it's important to have a baseline for monthly, quarterly, and yearly budget targets in order to estimate the amount you'd spend on your migration and ensure its success.
 - After migration, you should optimize costs, continually monitor workloads, and plan for future usage patterns.
 Migrated resources might start out as one type of workload, but shift to another type over time, based on usage, costs, and shifting business requirements.

 This article describes best practices for preparing for and managing cost and size, both before and after migration.